Recognizing Interval Bigraphs by Forbidden Patterns: Basic definitions and properties

+A tournament is a complete digraph with no directed cycle of length two and no self loop.
+A tournament is called transitive if it is acyclic, and does not contain a directed cycle.
+Now we have the following fact.

 \begin{lemma} Suppose that $H^+$ contains no self-coupled components, and let $D$ be any subset of $V(H^+)$ containing exactly one of each pair of coupled components.
 Then $D$ is the set of arcs of a tournament on $V(H)$.

-Moreover, such a $D$ can be chosen to be a transitive tournament if and only if $H$ is an interval bigraph.
+Moreover, such a $D$ can be chosen to be a transitive tournament if and only if $H$ is an interval bigraph. \end{lemma}